kstenerud/streamux/streamux-specification.md

 #### Fixed Length Data

 The `fixed length data` field has a length of `0` until otherwise negotiated.
 Once [fixed length](#_fixed_length-field) has been successfully negotiated to a value greater than `0`, all future message envelopes must contain a `fixed length data` field of the selected length.
 The contents of the `fixed length data` field are protocol-specific, and beyond the scope of this document.
-However, all unused bytes in this field must be set to `0`.
+However, all unused bytes in this field must be cleared to `0`.

+#### Padding

+The padding field pads the `variable length data` field to bring its length to a multiple of the [padding amount](#_padding-field).

+Padding, [if enabled](#_padding-field), must always be applied to every message, even if the `variable length data` field is already a multiple of the padding amount without it.
+This is because the length of the padding is [contained within the padding itself](https://github.com/kstenerud/varpad/blob/master/varpad-specification.md#encoding-process).
+You'll actually save space, however, since this removes the need for a payload length field, which would likely be larger than 1 byte.

+Padding is placed before the `variable length data` to make progressive message decoding possible.

 #### Variable Length Data